 How long does it take to stop dog pulling on the lead?

-What is the best lead or collar for a pulling dog?
+What is the best lead or collar for a dog that pulls?

 Why does my dog pull more outside than at home?